dtcenter/MET/met/docs/Users_Guide/tc-pairs.rst

 tc_pairs configuration file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The default configuration file for the TC-Pairs tool named 'TCPairsConfig_default' can be found in the installed **share/met/config/** directory.
-It is encouraged for users to copy these default files before modifying their contents.
+The default configuration file for the TC-Pairs tool named **'TCPairsConfig_default'** can be found in the installed **share/met/config/** directory.
+Users are encouraged to copy these default files before modifying their contents.
 The contents of the configuration file are described in the subsections below.

 The contents of the tc_pairs configuration file are described below.